sape-ru/enterprise-exception/docs/hde/en/experienced/global-exception.md

 ### Solution

 `getCodeClassMax()` is finalized intentionally.
 Change `GLOBAL_CODE_MAX_RELATIVE` instead.
-Initially its value equals to `PHP_INT_MAX` but you can change it to fit your application limits.
+Initially its value equals to `PHP_INT_MAX` but you can decrease it to fit your application limits.
 For the example described above you should set the limit to 32-bit signed integer maximum:

 ```php
 // All your exception classes used in your application API must extend this class: